bhavyak7-lab/casanovo/docs/getting_started.md

 Training and validation MS/MS data need to be provided as mzML files.
 The sequence and charge annotations for the spectra must be provided in a tsv file with columns: `retention_time, precursor_mz, charge, sequence, file`.
 The spectra will be matched to an annotation based on the  `retention_time` and `precursor_mz`, and match based on `file`.
+Annotations must also be provided for the validation spectra.

 ## Try Casanovo On a Small Example